-5 ISCR Case No. 93-1390 at 7-8 (App.
+6 ISCR Case No. 93-1390 at 7-8 (App.
 Bd.
 Jan.
 27, 1995).

-applicant concerned."6 "The clearly consistent standard indicates that security clearance determinations should err, if they must, on the side of denials."7 Any reasonable doubt about whether an applicant should be allowed access to sensitive information must be resolved in favor of protecting such information.8 The decision to deny an individual a security clearance does not necessarily reflect badly on an applicant's character.
+resolved in favor of protecting such information.7 The decision to deny an individual a security clearance does not necessarily reflect badly on an applicant's character.
 It is merely an indication that the applicant has not met the strict guidelines the President and the Secretary of Defense established for issuing a clearance.